Generation of massively entangled bright states of light during harmonic generation in resonant media: Prerequisites for generating quantum states of harmonic light

 To emphasize the lack of need for quantum light at the input, we shall replace the field operator at the fundamental frequency $\omega$ with the classical field $\textbf{F}_{\rm cl}(t)=\bra{\alpha_1(t)}\hat{\textbf{F}}_{\rm 1}\ket{\alpha_1(t)}$, approximating the full Hamiltonian as

-Such approximation is by no means necessary, as the general analysis is just as straightforward as that developed below, but it allows us to bring to the fore the key role of light-matter entanglement, which leads to the generation of quantum light at the output without any quantum light at the input.
+Such approximation is by no means necessary, as the general analysis is nearly as straightforward as that developed below.
+However, this approximation allows us to bring to the fore the key role of harmonic light-matter entanglement, which leads to the generation of quantum light at the output without any quantum light at the input.

 How can we enhance the feedback of the generated harmonic light on the material system that generates it?
-Given the relative weakness of generated harmonics, the most straightforward route is to ensure a one-photon resonance between some harmonic $n_0\omega$ and the transition between the ground $\ket{g}$ and some excited $\ket{e}$ state of the material system.
+Given the relative weakness of the generated harmonics, one possible route is to ensure a one-photon resonance between some harmonic $n_0\omega$ and the transition between the ground $\ket{g(t)}$ and some excited $\ket{e(t)}$ dressed state of the material system.
 Importantly, this one-photon resonance does not have to be present at the zero fundamental field.
-On the contrary, we shall see below that it is beneficial to have such resonance induced by the Stark shifts of the ground and excited states.
+On the contrary, we shall see below that it is beneficial to have such a resonance induced by the Stark shifts of the ground and excited states.

-To increase the light-matter coupling further, one can add a cavity resonant with $n_0\omega$, as shown in Fig.1(a).
-Fig. 1(b) shows a complementary option of an optically thick medium for some harmonics, which makes sure that these harmonics are invested in building the correlation between the state of the material system and the state of the generated light.
+To further increase the light-matter coupling, one can add a cavity resonant with $n_0\omega$, as shown in Fig.1(a).
+Fig. 1(b) shows a complementary option of an optically thick medium for some harmonics, which ensures that these harmonics are invested in building the correlation between the state of the material system and the state of the generated light.
 Fig.1(c) shows that one can additionally shape the transverse mode of the generated resonant harmonic, separating in the far field all harmonics correlated to the excited state of the driven material system from those correlated to its ground state.

-We shall see that resonant absorption of a \textit{single} harmonic affects the quantum state of all other harmonics: single resonant transition is sufficient to dramatically affect quantum properties of \textit{all} generated light fields.
+We shall see that resonant absorption of a \textit{single} harmonic affects the quantum state of all other harmonics: a single resonant transition is sufficient to dramatically affect the quantum properties of \textit{all} generated light fields.